-- (7) Other machinery spaces are spaces as defined in 1.3.30 other than machinery spaces of category A. - (8) Hazardous areas are areas as defined in 1.3.32. - (9) Service spaces (high risk) are lockers, store-rooms and working spaces in which flammable materials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space. - (10) Open decks are open deck spaces, excluding hazardous areas. - (11) Sanitary and similar spaces are communal sanitary facilities such as showers, baths, lavatories, etc., and isolated pantries containing no cooking appliances.
-Sanitary facilities which serve a space and with access only from that space should be considered a portion of the space in which they are located.

-9.1.5 Continuous "B" class ceilings or linings in association with the relevant decks or bulkheads may be accepted as contributing wholly or in part to the required insulation and integrity of a division.

-9.1.6 In approving structural fire protection details, the Administration should have regard to the risk of heat transmission at intersections and terminal points of required thermal barriers.

-9.1.7 Windows and sidescuttles, with the exception of navigating bridge windows, should be of the nonopening type.
+- (4) Stairways are interior stairways, lifts and escalators (other than those wholly contained within the machinery spaces) and enclosures thereto.
+In this connection a stairway which is enclosed only at one level should be regarded as part of the space from which it is not separated by a fire door. - (5) Service spaces (low risk) are lockers, store-rooms and working spaces in which flammable materials are not stored, drying rooms and laundries. - (6) Machinery spaces of category A are spaces as defined in section 1.3. - (7) Other machinery spaces are spaces as defined in section 1.3 other than machinery spaces of category A. - (8) Hazardous areas are areas as defined in section 1.3. - (9) Service spaces (high risk) are lockers, store-rooms and working spaces in which flammable materials are stored, galleys, pantries containing cooking appliances, paint rooms and workshops other than those forming part of the machinery space. - (10) Open decks are open deck spaces, excluding hazardous areas. - (11) Sanitary and similar spaces are communal sanitary facilities such as showers, baths, lavatories, etc., and isolated pantries containing no cooking appliances.
+Sanitary facilities which serve a space and with access only from that space should be considered a portion of the space in which they are located. - 9.2.6 Continuous "B" class ceilings or linings in association with the relevant decks or bulkheads may be accepted as contributing wholly or in part to the required insulation and integrity of a division. - 9.2.7 In approving structural fire protection details, the Administration should consider the risk of heat transmission at intersections and terminal points of required thermal barriers.
+The insulation of a deck or bulkhead should be carried past the penetration, intersection or terminal point for a distance of at least 450 mm in the case of steel and aluminium structures.
+If a space is divided with a deck or a bulkhead of "A" class standard having insulation of different values, the insulation with the higher value should continue on the deck or bulkhead with the insulation of the lesser value for a distance of at least 450 mm. - 9.2.8 Windows and sidescuttles, with the exception of navigating bridge windows, should be of the non-opening type.
 Navigating bridge windows may be of the opening type provided the design of such windows permits rapid closure.
-The Administration may permit windows and sidescuttles outside hazardous areas to be of the opening type.

-9.1.8 The fire resistance of doors should, as far as practicable, be equivalent to that of the division in which they are fitted.
-External doors in superstructures and deckhouses should be constructed to at least "A-0" class standard and be self-closing, where practicable.
+The Administration may permit windows and sidescuttles outside hazardous areas to be of the opening type. - 9.2.9 The fire resistance of doors should, as far as practicable, be equivalent to that of the division in which they are fitted.
+External doors in superstructures and deckhouses should be constructed to at least "A-O" class standard and be self-closing, where practicable. - 9.2.10 Self-closing doors in fire rated bulkheads should not be fitted with hold-back hooks.
+However, hold-back arrangements incorporating remote release fittings of the fail-safe type may be utilized.